 Great Pubs in Lake District Where Dogs Are Welcome

-If you need of a shot of inspiration and at the same time give your pup hours of exercise, then this beautiful National Park, where dogs are welcome, is you should hang your holiday hat.
+If you need of a shot of inspiration and at the same time give your pup hours of exercise, then this beautiful National Park, where dogs are welcome, is where you should hang your holiday hat.

 Then there is Langdale where you and Fido can end your mountain hike in a National Trust pub garden that is a bird watcher’s paradise with everything from chiffchaffs to cuckoos.
 These are just a couple of examples of Lake District pubs that allow dogs.

-Alternatively, there are areas like Buttermere and Langdale that are jam-packed with wildlife.
-You might find yourself in one of the eight national nature reserves where you might catch sightings of golden eagles, ospreys, peregrine falcons and red deer and squirrel.
+Alternatively, there are areas like Buttermere and Langdale where you might find yourself in one of the eight national nature reserves where you might catch a glimpse of golden eagles, ospreys, peregrine falcons, red deer and squirrels.
 Take a look at our Lake District dog pubs choices that have great pub grub and local ales.